 Spring is here and, unfortunately, so are the mosquitoes.
 As the weather warms up, more and more of these buzzing, blood-sucking pests will find their way onto your property and maybe even into your home.
 Mosquitoes are notorious for causing itchy bumps, allergic reactions, and for spreading diseases like West Nile virus, zika, malaria, and more.
 With so many around, it seems like the chances of getting bitten are high.
 As a result, you’ve probably been searching for an effective method to repel mosquitoes without making your yard look like a mosquito-repelling war zone.

-Good news, there are lots of ways you can repel mosquitoes by simply using nature against them.
-You can have your cake and eat it too by planting certain flowers and herbs that mosquitoes tend to avoid which makes your yard more welcoming for you and beneficial bugs and birds.
+Good news, there are lots of ways you can repel mosquitoes by simply using your backyard against them.
 Read on to learn more about how to turn your property into a haven that is both beautiful and strategic for repelling mosquitoes.

 What Attracts Mosquitoes?